-The syslog messages and their meanings are displayed on the following page.
+Here are the syslog messages and their meanings.
 Where a message would also go to RADIUS Accounting, the Acct-Terminate-Cause is included in the syslog message before the dash.
 In normal operation you would expect to see User-Request, Host-Request, and Lost-Carrier, although Lost-Carrier can be caused by the user hanging up his end of the connection or by line or modem problems.